Cobb Energy Performing Arts Centre: John A. Williams Theatre

 This 2,750-seat theater at the core of the centre was designed to accommodate both acoustic and amplified performances with the specific intent of attracting touring companies of Broadway shows.

 Within the theatre itself, seating is distributed on three levels — orchestra, mezzanine and grand tier — and fourteen balcony boxes.
 The most distant seat in the upper level (Grand Tier) is only 160 ft from the stage.
 Metallic-mesh triangular screens undulate across the ceiling to hide catwalks.
 The stage features a hydraulic lift for the 30-foot (9 m) deep orchestra pit large enough for 84 musicians.
 The theatre is surrounded by a 2 ft thick concrete wall on the perimeter for acoustic isolation.

 The centre's first resident company is the Atlanta Opera, which relocated from the cavernous Atlanta Civic Center in downtown Atlanta.
 The Opera's first production in the new facility was Puccini's Turandot.

 Ballroom

 The facility includes a 10,000 sqft ballroom available for event rental.

 Other facilities

 The adjoining parking deck has 1,000 spaces.
-It also has access to Cobb Community Transit, which may move its Cumberland Transfer Station over I-75 adjacent to the center if the Northwest Corridor HOV/BRT is built.
+It also has access to CobbLinc, which may move its Cumberland Transfer Station over I-75 adjacent to the center if the Northwest Corridor HOV/BRT is built.
 (Currently there is just HOV-only half-access at this point, for Akers Mill Road to 75 southbound and from 75 northbound.)
 The parking deck for the "bus rapid transit" station would be next to the centre.